wp-plugins/wp-qr-code-login/readme.txt

 [youtube https://www.youtube.com/watch?v=gWDtQAXIu0I]

-With this plugin you can make passwords a thing of the past*.
+With this plugin you can make passwords a thing of the past.
 All you need is your trusty smartphone with a QR Code reading app.

-*So you need to log in on your phone browser, but how often do you clear those browser cookies?

-You’re on the go and the most brilliant idea for your blog hits you.
-You KNOW that if you don’t post it NOW it won’t be BRILLIANT anymore.
-The problem is that you’re out visiting your Aunt Sally and Your password is so secure even YOU can’t remember it off the top of your head Aunt Sally has so many junk apps that there are most probably keyloggers installed, and there goes your secure password.
-That’s where No More Passwords comes in handy.
-Log into your blog, keyboard — and remembering — free!

-Disclaimer: This plugin is fairly secure and has been audited by several security experts, but the user should know that they are using it at their own discretion.
+(Coming soon, iOS companion app that will negate your need for a separate QR Code reading app!)

+Disclaimer: A website is only as secure as the leaste secure component on it.
+This plugin aims to be more secure than using the default login page.

 == Installation ==